The difference between "having" Asperger's and "being" Asperger's

 As we progress towards the newest version of the DSM, some of these assumptions are going to be more in evidence.
 A bio-medical model is going to be more obviously underlying the classification system.
 How much will such an orientation take away the freedom of people who are suffering to suffer in their own way and to be responsible for their own recovery?
 How much will biology become destiny?
 How much will doctors dispense treatment rather than patients transcend their condition?

-I prefer to continue to “have” Asperger’s disorder than to have it.
+I prefer to continue to “have” Asperger’s disorder than to be it.

 -- Jason Dias